amitjoy/amitjoy.github.com/_posts/2016-01-31-Array-Reification-I.md

 Cannot create a generic array of T
 {% endhighlight %}

-The error occurs due to the type variable of not being a reifiable type. <br />
+The error occurs due to the type variable of not being a reifiable type.
+Hence, it reports compilation error at the generic array creation line in the snippet.

 Let's look at another example.